April 17, 2026 · By Alex Morgan

 What is the best AI software for real estate agents in 2025?

 Lofty (formerly Chime) is the top pick for agents and teams who need an AI-powered CRM with lead scoring and automated follow-up.
 For predictive seller leads specifically, Offrs is a strong alternative.
-Your best choice depends on whether you need a full CRM or targeted lead generation—check our real estate lead generation software guide for more options.
+The right choice depends on whether you need a full CRM or targeted lead generation—see our real estate lead generation software guide for more options.

 Can AI really predict which homeowners will sell?

-Yes, with meaningful accuracy.
+Yes, with real accuracy.
 Tools like Offrs and SmartZip analyze 250–300+ data signals—life events, equity levels, ownership duration—to score homeowners likely to list within 12 months.
-No tool is perfect, and prediction accuracy varies by market density, but these tools typically outperform cold prospecting by a wide margin.
+No tool is perfect, and accuracy varies by market density.
+But these tools typically beat cold prospecting by a wide margin.
 Think of them as a prioritization layer, not a crystal ball.

 How much does AI real estate software cost?

-Costs range widely as of Q1 2025.
+Costs vary widely as of Q1 2025.
 PropStream starts at $99/month for investors.
 Agent CRMs like Lofty run $400–$700/month for teams.
-Enterprise platforms like HouseCanary and Reonomy require custom quotes that can run into thousands per month depending on usage volume.
+Enterprise platforms like HouseCanary and Reonomy require custom quotes that can reach thousands per month depending on usage volume.

 Is AI real estate software worth it for solo agents?

-It depends on your budget and lead volume.
-PropStream and Offrs offer entry-level pricing that can pencil out for solo agents doing at least a few transactions per quarter.
-Avoid enterprise tools priced for teams unless you have the volume to justify the cost.
-A useful benchmark: if the monthly subscription exceeds 5% of your average monthly commission income, you likely need higher volume before the tool pays for itself.
+It depends on your budget and transaction volume.
+PropStream and Offrs offer pricing that can work for solo agents doing at least a few closings per quarter.
+Avoid enterprise tools priced for teams unless your volume justifies it.
+A useful benchmark: if the monthly subscription exceeds 5% of your average monthly commission income, you need higher volume before the tool pays for itself.

 Does AI real estate software integrate with the MLS?

 Most top platforms—Lofty, BoomTown, Follow Up Boss—offer MLS integrations for listing data syncing.
-Always confirm your specific MLS board is supported before signing up, as coverage varies by region.
-Some smaller or independent MLS systems may not be supported.
+Always confirm your specific MLS board is supported before signing up.
+Coverage varies by region.
+Some smaller or independent MLS systems aren’t supported.

 What’s the difference between an AVM and an AI valuation tool?

 An AVM (automated valuation model) uses statistical modeling to estimate property value based on comparable sales and property data.
-AI valuation tools like HouseCanary layer machine learning on top to improve accuracy, factor in property condition data from images, and forecast future value trends—not just estimate current worth.
-The practical difference: a traditional AVM gives you a snapshot, while an AI-enhanced tool gives you a snapshot plus a directional forecast.
+AI valuation tools like HouseCanary layer machine learning on top of that—improving accuracy, factoring in property condition from images, and forecasting future value trends, not just current worth.
+A traditional AVM gives you a snapshot.
+An AI-enhanced tool gives you a snapshot plus a directional forecast.